Diagnosed with Prediabetes? Here’s How to Find Support Near You

 Canary Health offers a digital diabetes prevention program that is recognized by the CDC, plus programs focused on stress reduction and living with chronic diseases.
 Healthcare organizations and employers typically partner with Canary Health to enroll employees.
 Ask your employer if they offer Canary Health.

-Lark is an app-based diabetes prevention program that is powered by artificial intelligence.
+Lark is an app-based diabetes prevention program recognized by the CDC and powered by artificial intelligence.
 As a result, users can get guidance at any time of day.
-Lark costs $19.99 per month for individual users, and it may also be offered by some employers.
+Lark costs $19.99 per month for individual users, and it may also be offered by some employers and health plans.

 Noom is another app-based diabetes prevention program that offers individual health and weight loss plans, plus personal coaching.
 Employers and businesses partner with Noom to enroll their employees.
 Ask your employer if they offer Noom.